willyvaessen/100DaysofCode/README.md

 Scratched the surface of what is possible with SQL.
 With a tutorial by John Smilga I created a counter application.
 Really simple, increase, decrease and reset changes the value of a number.

+## 7 October 2023

+I made a small mistake in naming the directories for this project, which I corrected today.
+It turns out that today is already day 68 in the challenge, but for some weird reason I missed that.